Garrwa people: Country

 described emu traps around waterholes, fish traps and fishing weirs across rivers, well-used footpaths, major living areas with substantial dwellings, wells of clear water and a sophisticated method of detoxifying the otherwise extremely poisonous cycad nuts.
 There were moderately high concentrations of people leading an industrious lifestyle.
-All of this was markedly different to the stereotyped images of 'savages' leading a 'nomadic' and 'primitive' existence.'
+All of this was markedly different to the stereotyped images of 'savages' leading a 'nomadic' and 'primitive' existence.'The Garrwa now co-manage the Ganalanga-Mindibirrina Indigenous Protected Area, formed in 2015 through the Waanyi Garawa and Garawa Ranger groups.

 Social organization

 The Garrwa were divided into clans, the name of which one at least is known.